You are beautiful

 This next point wasn’t in the movie but since we are talking about Harriet Tubman I think it’s important to mention.

-Yea, you know the one.
-I have said it.
-You have said it.
-We have all repeated it.
-It’s a good quote.
-Powerful one too and I wish I could say it belonged to Harriet but with every source I checked there’s no documented, historical proof that Harriet Tubman ever said:
+It’s a good quote and a powerful one.
+I wish I could say it belonged to Harriet but with every source I checked there’s no documented, historical proof that Harriet Tubman ever said:

 “I freed a thousand slaves.
 I could have freed a thousand more if only they knew they were slaves.”